alibosworth/pakon-planar-raw-converter/readme.md

 4) Install ImageMagick and Negfix8 by typing `brew install imagemagick negfix8` in your terminal.
 You may also install these dependancies manually.

-5) Install PPRC globally via `npm install -g github:alibosworth/pakon-planar-raw-converter`
+5) Install PPRC globally via `npm install -g pakon-planar-raw-converter`

 ### Windows